 Prior to the pandemic, TNN’s membership identified access to space as a “founding and forever” issue.
-The pandemic has only magnified the challenges associated with accessing and developing space for Toronto’s nonprofits.
+The pandemic magnified the challenges associated with accessing and developing space for Toronto’s nonprofits.

 Torontonians deserve to live within walking distance of nonprofits that deliver services which bring people together and make Toronto dynamic, healthy and vibrant.
 Yet, nonprofit organizations are being forced out of their neighbourhoods or closing at an alarming rate due to commercial landlords raising rents.
 Despite being critical community builders, small nonprofits are the most vulnerable to being pushed out.